Contrast-Security-OSS/docs/content/user/jenkins/config/ConfiguringContrastJenkinsPlugin.md

 | TeamServer Api Url          | API Url to your TeamServer instance.                    |
 | TeamServer Application Name | Name of application you set with -Dcontrast.appname. <BR> This is used to filter for your application in Jenkins. |

+### Testing the TeamServer connection

+When adding a TeamServer profile, a validation button is present to test your connection.
+Use this to make sure all your fields are accurate!
+It will prompt you if it success or give an error message if it fails.

 ## Threshold Condition Settings